 The story and photos of a BMW motorcycle with a VW engine

-One thing led to another and I still have never ridden in Europe.
+One thing led to another, and I still have never really ridden in Europe.
+Once I rode a BMW in Germany for about two hours.
 I haven’t escaped California either.
-I still have the bike, but it hasn’t been started or ridden since 1976.
-The bike handles poorly, but was very reliable for me for several years.
-It has so much torque that one can feather the clutch in fourth gear, at an idle, and walk away.
+I sold the bike, but it hadn’t been started or ridden since 1976.
+The bike handles poorly but was very reliable for me for several years.
+It has so much torque that one can feather the clutch in fourth gear at an idle, and it will walk away.
 The top speed is limited by the rpm, as it still has BMW gearing and the low rpm of the Volkswagen motor.
-I doubt that my bike ever went over 95-100 mph.
-In it’s day it was very fast, but the Honda 750cc 4 cylinder model was faster.
-The /5 BMW was almost as fast, but handled much better and would even stop.
+I doubt that my bike ever went over 95 mph.
+It was very fast on acceleration in its day, but the Honda 750cc 4-cylinder model was faster.
+The /5 BMW was almost as fast but handled much better and would even stop.

-The bike put me in the BMW business and for that I am very thankful.
-When I started the project I had never worked in a motorcycle shop of any kind.
+The bike put me in the BMW business, so I am very thankful.
+When I started the project, I had never worked in a motorcycle shop of any kind.
 I just got out some tools and cut up a perfectly good BMW to install a Volkswagen engine.
-The only way one can get the audacity to do such an outrageous thing is to be young and stupid.
-This ignorance continued and with no experience, or training of any kind, I opened a BMW repair shop in San Francisco in early 1968.
+The only way to get the audacity to do such an outrageous thing is to be young and stupid.
+This ignorance continued, and with no experience, or training of any kind, I opened a BMW repair shop in San Francisco in early 1968.

-This appeared on some motorcycle magazine from a Vintage Motorcycle Rally in Visalia, Ca. in about 1969.
+This appeared in a motorcycle magazine from a Vintage Motorcycle Rally in Visalia, CA., in about 1969.